Digital nomad: Georgia

 In August 2020, Georgia launched a program entitled "Remotely from Georgia."
 Under the program, citizens from 95 countries can travel and work remotely in the country for at least 360 days without a visa.

 Hungary

 In 2022, Hungary introduced the White Card, a residency permit for digital nomads.
 Under the permit, foreign nationals can live in Hungary while working for a company outside of the country.
 The permit is for one year and can be extended for an additional year.

 Iceland

 In November 2020, Iceland signed an amendment to allow foreign nationals to live in Iceland for up to six months under a long-term visa.

 Indonesia

 In June 2022, Indonesia announced plans to introduce a digital nomad visa that would allow remote workers to live in the country tax-free for five years.
-The announcement was made by Indonesia's Minister of Tourism, Sandiaga Uno.
+The announcement was made by the Minister of Tourism, Sandiaga Uno.
 Uno stated that he hopes to bring up to 3.6 million digital nomads to the country with this plan.